serlo/athene2-versioning/README.md

 ];
 ```

 **Important:** The revision is always passed to [zfc-rbac](https://github.com/ZF-Commons/zfc-rbac) as a context object for usage with e.g. Assertions!

-#### Setting up the EventManager

-Apart from checking permissions, the `VersioningManager` is also able to trigger ZF2 Events.
-Let's take an example:

-... to be done

 #### Create a new Revision and fill it with data!